Early careers

 On-demand video interview

-As part of our blended assessment, candidates will be invited to take part in an on-demand video interview.
+The penultimate stage in the process is an on-demand video interview.
 This will be based on the transferable skills required to be a trainee, as well as your motivations for applying to the firm.

 You will be able to access this interview on your phone, tablet, laptop, or desktop computer.